Lesterpaintstheworld/terminal-velocity/findings_initial_content_verification.md

 ## Initial Content Verification Findings

+### Document Identification
+- Review existing preparatory documents to identify all text deliverables related to the narrative, including chapter outlines and character arcs.

+### Technical Accuracy Review
+- Overview of claims related to AI technologies and economic frameworks.
+- Claims regarding AI's role in economic systems have been verified against current research.
+- Identified discrepancies in the portrayal of AI capabilities and their implications for societal structures.

 ### Technical Accuracy Review
 - Overview of claims related to AI technologies and economic frameworks.
 - Claims regarding AI's role in economic systems have been verified against current research.